Paradox-73/MusicBucket/README.md

 - Spotify Web API for providing the music data infrastructure
 - MapBox API for enabling geographical features
-- Globe.GL and Three.js communities for 3D visualization capabilities
 - The open-source community for various tools and libraries used in this project

 ## 💡 Inspiration & Attribution